 Crystals

-Self-care truly is an art and one that will stay with your child throughout their lifetime, as well their children's lives and THEIR children's lives.
-It combats stress, mental disorders, and that general feeling of a life with no excitement or power.
+Self-care truly is an art, and it will stay with your child throughout their lifetime, as well as their children's lives and THEIR children's lives.
+It combats stress, mental disorders, and the general feeling of a life with no excitement or power.

 With love,